If you’re looking for a holiday home right on the beach, then Barley Cove Beach Holiday Homes are the ideal choice.

 There is a cozy open fire in the living room along with electric heaters in each room.
 This apartment also features Free to Air satellite TV with lots of channels to choose from.

-Please note that an energy charge of €5 per day applies in the months of June, July and August and €7 per day for all other months.
+An energy charge of €5 per day applies in the months of June, July and August and €7 per day for all other months.
 This is payable to the caretaker onsite.

 This is the ideal holiday destination with a host of varied activities to appeal to everyone whatever their interests.